 Do You Need a Frother?

 Nope!
-I prefer to use one since upgrading my frother bit mainly so I can eat the foam with a spoon.
-You can always heat your milk in the microwave or on a stovetop, though if you have a frother I highly recommend it!
+I prefer to use a frother since I upgraded my frother but mainly so I can eat the foam with a spoon.
+You can always pour your milk into a mug and heat in the microwave or heat on a stovetop, though it will be warm milk rather than steamed milk.
+If you have a frother I highly recommend it!

 How to Make a London Fog

-- Make the Tea – Steep your tea bag in the hot water for 3-5 mins (depending on strength preference)
+- Make the Tea – Boil water in a kettle.
+Steep your tea bag in 1/2 cup of hot water for 3-5 mins (depending on strength preference)

 - Froth Your Milk – Mix together almond milk and vanilla extract and steam or froth depending on what tools you have.*